 What is the difference between a real estate broker & agent?

 A real estate broker can represent clients in the purchase or sale of real estate without the oversight of another licensed broker.
 By contrast, a real estate agent cannot work independently; he or she must work under the supervision of a licensed real estate broker.
 Check out our guide for a more in-depth look at real estate broker versus agent.

-The National Association of Realtors (NAR) reported in 2017 that the average real estate broker salary in 2016 was $69,640.
-The same NAR Realtor Profile report indicated that real estate agents earned an average of $42,500 during the same time period.
+The National Association of Realtors (NAR) reported in 2019 that the average real estate broker salary in 2018 was $70,400, while real estate agents earned an average of $31,900 during the same time period.
 However, salaries for both are highly dependent on location and market activity.
-Check out our guide to real estate broker salaries for more information.
+Check out our guide to real estate broker salaries for more detailed information.

-Generally, real estate agents have to work under a broker to meet requirements of state law.
+Generally, real estate agents have to work under a broker to meet state law requirements.
 This means that an agent must hang his or her license in the office of a broker and share commissions with a broker, but can also utilize the brokerage’s resources.
 However, states have different licensing requirements for agents and brokers and define each license differently, so check with your real estate board for state-specific information.

 Real estate broker exams differ from state to state, but if you learn the material, create a study plan, and take advantage of resources like practice questions and exams, it’s highly likely you’ll pass.
 Be sure you review state requirements before registering for the exam to ensure you are eligible, however.
 Depending on where you live, you may have to pass the real estate broker exam before you apply for your license or after your application is approved.